Enzyme Finance Reaches Market Cap of $59.51 Million (MLN)

-Enzyme Finance (CURRENCY:MLN) traded 5% lower against the dollar during the 1-day period ending at 20:00 PM Eastern on June 23rd.
-Enzyme Finance has a total market capitalization of $59.51 million and $6.40 million worth of Enzyme Finance was traded on exchanges in the last day.
-During the last seven days, Enzyme Finance has traded up 4.6% against the dollar.
-One Enzyme Finance coin can now be purchased for approximately $40.29 or 0.00121334 BTC on major exchanges.
+Enzyme Finance (CURRENCY:MLN) traded down 5% against the U.S. dollar during the twenty-four hour period ending at 8:00 AM E.T. on June 27th.
+During the last week, Enzyme Finance has traded 4.6% higher against the U.S. dollar.
+One Enzyme Finance coin can now be bought for approximately $40.29 or 0.00121334 BTC on popular cryptocurrency exchanges.
+Enzyme Finance has a market cap of $59.51 million and $6.40 million worth of Enzyme Finance was traded on exchanges in the last day.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.